-Sense8 Is Canceled.
-And That's Why It's Now Netflix's Most Important Show.
+Sense8 Is Canceled And That's Why It's Now Netflix's Most Important Show

 First of all, I am still not convinced that there is a massive Netflix cancellation wave coming.
 Hastings’s interview tends to make everyone look at the subsequent cancellation decisions through that prism, but it’s not necessarily clear that all three shows cancelled since that interview are part of some master plan.
 Rather, like most TV decisions, they were each probably made on their own merits, for different reasons.

 Some have called Girlboss Netflix’s first show that was “truly terrible.”
 Even the woman the show is based on didn’t like it very much by the end.
 Given the reaction to it, it probably was fated to be a one-season affair regardless of what Hastings thought about cancellations in general.
-So file that as a pure storyline driven decision.
+So file that as a pure storyline-driven decision.
 The content itself just wasn’t up to par.

 Get Down received far more positive reviews.
 But it was already budgeted for $120 million for 12 episodes when it went to production.
 As it turned out, costs wound up around $200 million, a staggering $16 million an episode.
 Even assuming it was a huge hit, at that price the cost per viewer would still have been staggeringly high.
-If Netflix did not have much confidence that costs could be brought down appreciably, its not so surprising that a show that went over budget so drastically would not be brought back.
+If Netflix did not have much confidence that costs could be brought down appreciably, it's not so surprising that a show that went over budget so drastically would not be brought back.

 So this can be thought of as a cost discipline decision.
 The show was great, but it just couldn’t be made to work at the price it would take.
 But very few of Netflix’s shows overshoot the budget that badly.
 So by itself this probably wouldn’t alarm people too much.

 Preparing To Reverse Course?